-Architectural and Other Barriers on University Premises

-The University strives to continuously improve the seamless accessibility of its campus, programs, activities, and services.
-If there are architectural or other barriers to equal access that you have encountered on University premises, please contact the ADA University Compliance Office for the appropriate action to be taken.

-Equal Access to Programs, Events, Activities, and Services

-The University has broad array of extracurricular programs, events, facilities, and services that are open to the public, at both on-campus and off-campus venues.
-Employees and students should follow the processes outlined above to request reasonable accommodations and/or auxiliary aids and services if needed to participate in such offerings.
-Visitors who are not UNF employees or students, may contact the event coordinator or host to request reasonable accommodation and/or auxiliary aids and services.
-The requestor must meet the essential eligibility requirements for participation and if the disability is not obvious the participant may be asked to submit documentation supporting the request by the ADA or SAS staff.
-The documentation will be kept in a confidential file in the ADA office.
-Requests must not fundamentally alter the nature of the program, activity, or service or impose an undue financial or administrative burden.

-The sponsor of a program, activity, or service is responsible to secure necessary auxiliary aids, services or reasonable accommodations for qualified individuals with disabilities to effectively participate in offerings, in consultation with the ADA Compliance Office and Student Accessibility Services.
-Accommodations may not fundamentally alter the nature of the program, activity, or service or impose an undue financial or administrative burden

-The sponsor must utilize the following language in all advertisements, brochures or other materials regarding the program, activity, or service:

-"If you have a disability and require an accommodation for this occasion, please contact (sponsor's name and telephone number) five days before the event to enable us to provide you a reasonable accommodation for the event."

-Admissions, Transfers, and Graduation
+Student Admissions, Transfers, and Graduation

-Qualified individuals with a disability may request reasonable substitutions or modifications to any requirement for admission into an undergraduate or graduate program of study, for entry into the upper division, or for graduation.
+Aqualified individual with a disability may request reasonable substitutions or modifications to any requirement for admission into an undergraduate or graduate program of study, for entry into the upper division, or for graduation.
 To be eligible for such a substitution or modification, the individual must provide documentation that they are disabled and their inability to meet the requirement is related to the disability.
-Standards for documentation required for specific learning disabilities shall include at a minimum intelligence, achievement, and processing assessment using adult-normed instruments with information about functional limitations.
+Standards for documentation required for specific learning disabilities shall include, at a minimum, intelligence, achievement, and processing assessment using adult-normed instruments with information about functional limitations.

 In determining whether to grant a substitution or modification, the University will consider pertinent documents provided by the individual including, but not limited to assessments administered and interpreted by a licensed psychologist or interns supervised by a licensed psychologist; a physician or other qualified professional's statement; vocational rehabilitation records; school records maintained as a result of the exceptional child provisions of Public Law 94-142; military/Veterans Administration records; Board of Governors regulations; or statewide articulation documents.
 Each request will be determined on an individual basis.
 The University will accept all reasonable substitutions previously granted by a Florida postsecondary institution.
 Substitutions and modifications will not be granted if they would result in a fundamental alteration in the nature of the program.